If you are asking How fast should I run on long runs, you've come to the right place.

 I've made it known numerous times here at RDA that I never had much talent.

-I relate to my readers more who are, like me, work horses who have to rely on their drive and heart than the limited talent that they may have been given.
+Furthermore, I relate to my readers who have to rely on their drive and heart than the limited talent that they may have been given.

 What I have and have always relied on is heart and focus.